nhn/tui.calendar/docs/en/apis/theme.md

 #### month-weekend

 Specifies the weekend cell of the monthly view.
-The background color can be specified as `backgroundColor`, and the default value is `'inherit'`.
+The background color can be specified with `backgroundColor`, and the default value is `'inherit'`.

 | Default                                                         | Example                                                        |
 | --------------------------------------------------------------- | -------------------------------------------------------------- |